-We believe that our investment in our scalable manufacturing process over the last several years will allow us to minimize the need for changes throughout clinical development and upon potential commercialization, while ensuring supply at the high volume required.
+We believe that our decision to invest early in our manufacturing process was key to developing a scalable process designed to support clinical development and potential commercialization.
 We are supplying our clinical development program for SGT-001 with drug product produced at current good manufacturing practices, or cGMP, - compliant facilities located at partner CDMOs.
-We are currently operating at 250-liter scale and have successfully produced multiple drug product batches at this scale.
-Our in-house scientists are continuing to work to increase the productivity and efficiency of our manufacturing process.
-In addition, we intend to establish the capability and capacity to supply SGT-001 at commercial scale from multiple sources, including potentially building our own GMP facility to ensure redundancy and reliability.
+We have operated at 250-liter scale and have successfully produced multiple drug product batches at this scale.
+Our in-house scientists are continuing to work to increase the productivity, efficiency and purity of our manufacturing process.

-Complementary disease-modifying therapies
+Complementary disease-modifying therapy: Anti-LTBP4

 While we believe gene transfer may be able to slow or halt DMD disease progression, many patients would still suffer from the manifestations of the disease, such as tissue damage to their muscles, impaired muscle strength, inflammation, cardiac dysfunction and fibrosis.
-We are building a portfolio of complementary disease-modifying therapies designed to address these manifestations.